Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Trick the YouTube Ad Algorithm Instead

 What do ads in other parts of the world look like?
-Are those living in Antarctica or Low Earth Orbit getting a lot of ads too?
+Are people living in Antarctica or low-Earth orbit getting lots of ads, too?

 Xkcd.com: Mess with advertisers